szabgab/slides/mobile/javascript.md

 Run as `node`.
 Ctrl-C (twice) to quit.

-On Ubuntu I had to install the <emp>nodejs</emp> package and the command is called
-<emp>nodejs</emp> as there was already command called node.
+On Ubuntu I had to install the `nodejs` package and the command is called `nodejs` as there was already command called node.

 On Mac first install [Homebrew](http://mxcl.github.io/homebrew/) and then `brew install node`.